Sir Thomas William Holburn, 5th Baronet: Family

-Some members of the Holborne family once worked for the British Navy, William's grandfather, Francis was a Rear Admiral of Great Britain in 1770.
+Some members of the Holborn family worked for the British Navy.
+William's grandfather, Francis was a Rear Admiral of Great Britain in 1770.
 His grandmother, Frances Ball (c.
 1771/18–1761) was the daughter of Guy Ball (c.
 1686 – after 1722) whose family took ownership of the Williams Plantation in Christ Church, Barbados.
-That side of the family business dealt in sugar factories ever since the 1650s in addition to money lending and slave-trading.
+That side of the family business had dealt in sugar factories since the 1650s, in addition to money lending and slave-trading.

 His family was related by marriage with some Caribbean plantation-owning families such as the Lacelles and Cussans families.
-Through these connections, the Holburnes were part of the British elite who obtained a significant part of their wealth from the transatlantic slave trade.
+Through these connections, the Holburns were part of the British elite who obtained a significant part of their wealth from the transatlantic slave trade.